rscopes/rescope/readme.md

     /**
      * Overridable reducer / remapper / refiner
-     * If datas & newState are simple hash maps default refine will return {...lastPublicState, ...privateState}
+     * If datas & newState are simple hash maps default refine will return {...datas, ...newState}
      * if not it will return the last datas
      * @param datas
      * @param newState